|

 substance where pollen should be seen."

-So where are the female flowers?
-This is
+where are the female flowers?

 Julius Boos' excellent explanation of what I could not originally see.